 What: Saturday morning coffee, we pull one Growing Us card, talk about the question.

-Why it almost failed: Using our own product felt like beta testing our relationship.
+Why it almost failed: Using our own product felt like experimenting on our own relationship.

 Why it works now: External prompts take pressure off coming up with deep conversation topics.
 The card does the work.
 Sometimes it sparks 30 minutes of talking.
 Sometimes it's five minutes.
 Both are fine.